Skip to the main content.

 • Give the applicant a chance to respond.

-• Provide the applicant a full explanation for the decision not to hire if that is the decision.
+• Provide the applicant with a full explanation for the decision not to hire if that is the decision.

 Within this process, evaluate the applicant’s background and circumstances more thoroughly.
 Some of the elements you might consider include: